Wallingford, St Mary le More Church

 South Stoke, St Andrew's Church - 3.6 miles (Historic Church)

-Nearest Accommodation to Wallingford, St Mary le More Church:
+Nearest Holiday Cottages to Wallingford, St Mary le More Church: